Q: Will working out before or after we get vaccinated for COVID-19 make the vaccine less effective?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-In general, it’s hard to predict how someone will respond to the vaccine.
-What we’ve seen so far is that younger and healthier people have experienced vigorous immune responses to it.
+In general, it’s hard to predict how someone will respond to the vaccines.
+What we’ve seen so far is that younger and healthier people have experienced vigorous immune responses to them.
 As for now, no evidence suggests that if you exercise before or after getting vaccinated for COVID-19 it will make the vaccine less effective.

 As for exercising after getting the vaccine, I recommend listening to your body.
 You might find that after you get your shot, it could be a good day to just rest or do something less strenuous like just taking a walk.
 Recovery is part of exercising, too.
 It’s not a bad thing to have a lighter workout day.

 You may be able to exercise as you normally do after your vaccination but if you don’t feel up to it, don’t push yourself.